Meerkat: In culture

 Meerkats are generally tame animals.
 However, they are unsuitable as a pet as they can be aggressive and have a strong, ferret-like odour.
 In South Africa meerkats are used to kill rodents in rural households and lepidopterans in farmlands.
 Meerkats can transmit rabies to humans, but yellow mongooses appear to be more common vectors.
-It has been suggested that meerkats may even limit the spread of rabies by driving out yellow mongooses from their burrows; meerkats are generally not persecuted given their economic significance in crop protection, though they may be killed due to rabies control measures to eliminate yellow mongooses.
+It has been suggested that meerkats may even limit the spread of rabies by driving out yellow mongooses from their burrows; meerkats are generally not persecuted, given their economic significance in crop protection, though they may be killed due to rabies control measures to eliminate yellow mongooses.
 Meerkats can also spread tick-borne diseases.

-Meerkats have been widely portrayed in movies, television and other media.
-A popular example is Timon from the Lion King franchise, who is an anthropomorphic meerkat.
-Meerkat Manor (2005–2008), a television programme produced by Oxford Scientific Films that was aired on Animal Planet, focused on groups of meerkats in the Kalahari that were being studied in the Kalahari Meerkat Project.
-Meerkats populated an acidic floating island in the 2012 film Life of Pi.